Getting UTOPIAN Support

 7. Potential to Contribute to the DFCM’s Research Reputation: The project should have the potential to contribute to the DFCM’s international and/or national reputation for conducting family medicine/primary care research.

-Projects also need to engage multiple UTOPIAN sites to be able to use network resources (exceptions might be granted for feasibility studies with the potential to spread if succesful).
+Projects also need to engage multiple UTOPIAN sites to be able to use network resources (exceptions might be granted for feasibility studies with the potential to spread if successful).

-UTOPIAN offers wide range of research support services including methodological support, project facilitation, EMR data management and extraction and data analysis.
+UTOPIAN offers a wide range of research support services including methodological support, project facilitation, EMR data management and extraction, and data analysis.
+The projects need to engage multiple UTOPIAN sites (exception might be granted for feasibility studies with the potential to spread) and fulfill criteria to become a UTOPIAN project.

 Unfunded projects (feasibility studies) will be assessed on ad hoc basis and might be supported free of charge.

-The hourly rates listed below include benefits and are based on University of Toronto salary grids as of July 1, 2016.
+The hourly rates listed below include benefits and are based on University of Toronto salary grids as of July 1, 2020.
+These rates are subject to change once a year (July 1).

 (framing questions, research methodology, data availability and suitability for purpose)